Noves-Inc/magic-wallet-demo/README.md

 .env file in the container any needed environment variables.

 This is helpful when deploying the container using a CI/CD pipeline and wanting to inject sensible values from a secrets manager / key vault into the pipeline.

+The script assumes that an .env.production file like the one available in the repository (with placeholder values, exactly as currently configured) will be available to write to.

+When Next.JS runs, it will read from that file, after the placeholder values have been replaced with the injected ones.